canstar

 Standing offers

-Also called default offers, these are energy plans with prices set by the state government.
 They act as the default plan if you haven’t chosen a market offer.
 Default offers usually cost more than market offers and don’t include discounts.

 Market offers

 These are energy plans designed by retailers.
 These are likely to include discounts, incentives or bonuses for customers.
-The majority of these offers come with variable rates.

 What types of electricity tariffs are available?

 A tariff refers to the pricing structure of your electricity usage charges.
-Depending on your tariff, you may be charged different rates based on when, or how, you use electricity.
+Depending on your tariff, you may be charged different rates based on when or how you use electricity.

-You have a choice of tariff types, but time of use and demand tariffs typically require you to install a digital or smart meter.
-Smart meters are currently being rolled nation-wide, but you can request one from your energy provider if you’re still using an analog meter.
+You have a choice of tariff types, but time of use,demand and controlled load tariffs typically require you to install a digital or smart meter.

 Tariffs can vary between retailers, but the most common electricity tariffs are: